iProov/firebase/extension/POSTINSTALL.md

 [Supported roles for Firebase Extensions](https://firebase.google.com/docs/extensions/publishers/access#supported-roles) does not currently include `projects.serviceAccounts.signJwt` which is required for this Extension to work.

-Therefore, you must complete the following manual steps to finalize the Extension setup process:
+Therefore, you must complete the following manual steps to finalize the Extension setup process, using either the `gcloud` CLI tool (recommended), or manually with the Google Cloud Console web interface.

+## Using `gcloud` CLI (recommended)

+1. If you haven't already, install the Google Cloud SDK and login to your Google account (you can skip this step if `gcloud` is already setup on your machine):

+    ```sh
+    brew install gcloud
+    gcloud login
+    ```

+2. Execute the following:

+    ```sh
+    gcloud projects add-iam-policy-binding ${param:PROJECT_ID} --member=serviceAccount:ext-${param:EXT_INSTANCE_ID}@${param:PROJECT_ID}.iam.gserviceaccount.com --role=roles/iam.serviceAccountTokenCreator
+    ```

+3. Wait a few minutes for the changes to fully propagate.

+## Using the Google Cloud Console

 1. [Open the Google Cloud Console IAM Admin page](https://console.cloud.google.com/iam-admin/iam).